Fakparu/MechaCar_Statistical_Analysis/README.md

 The performance of the lots were not consistent, Lot 3 production cycle perfomed differently from Lot 1 and Lot2.
 The system should inspected and maintained, also suspension coils updated to achieve the desired result.

 ## Study Design: MechaCar vs Competition
-The metrics to be tested are cost, city or highway fuel efficiency, horse power, maintainance cost or safety rating.
+The metrics to be tested are cost, city or highway fuel efficiency, horse power, and maintainance cost or safety rating.

 ### Null and Alternate Hypothesis
 The null hypothesis: The key factors that drives MechaCar customers is the cost which matches the key performance factors.